craftercms/docs/source/by-role/architect/index.rst

 Having content authors enter the same meta-data/content for every content item where it doesn't change is both laborious and wasteful.
 It's best for common meta-data for a section or the whole application to be entered once and inherited by all child items.
 This is content inheritance, and the implementation in CrafterCMS is very powerful supporting many inheritance mechanisms.
-More on this :ref:`here <content-inheritance>`
+More on this in the article :ref:`content-inheritance`.

 ^^^^^^^^
 Security